 Prior to his work at the DOE, Gregg served as Senior Vice President of the National Academy Foundation.
 He oversaw program operations and strategy to sustain a national network of career academies supporting the development of America’s youth toward personal and professional success in high school, higher education, and throughout their careers.
 NAF Academies represent business/school partnerships that prepare young people for future careers through a combination of school-based curricula and work-based experiences.
 He started his career as teacher and Assistant Principal of Martin Luther King, Jr. High School, where he taught American History and Finance.
 Gregg is a public school graduate and holds a B.A. in Government & Law and History from Lafayette College, an M.A. in Social Studies Education and M.Ed. in Educational Administration from Columbia University.
 He lives in Maplewood, New Jersey, with his wife Karen and two daughters.

-Most recently, she was the Executive Director of Variety the Children’s Charity of New York, a foundation dedicated to supporting programs that transform the lives of children through the arts.
+Previously, Jessica was the Executive Director of Variety the Children’s Charity of New York, a foundation dedicated to supporting programs that transform the lives of children through the arts.
 Jessica created a unique philanthropic model to support small, diverse grassroots organizations with a combination of funding and intense capacity building.
 She elevated the work of over 50 grantees and ensured arts access to over 75,000 children.
 Prior to Variety New York, Jessica held leadership positions at Usher’s New Look Foundation and the Academy for Educational Development.